neckberg/hashdown/README.md

   ]
 ]
 ```
-Note that skipping a level is not allowed.

-A header with no text (e.g. '#', as opposed to '# Header') will simply increment the key:
+A header with no proceeding inline text (e.g. '#', as opposed to '# Header') will simply increment the key:
 ```md
 # Name
 Nathan